-The shielding requirements for the pedCAT® are typically match those for standard X-Ray equipment.
-Required room modifications that vary depending on factors such as location of room, distance to other offices and desk space, wall thickness, etc. Lead lined walls generally are not necessary.
-Your pedCAT® purchase includes a room survey and evaluation by a radiation physicist.
+The shielding requirements for the pedCAT®, InReach®, and LineUP® typically match those for standard extremity X-Ray equipment.
+Required room modifications may vary depending on factors such as location of room, wall composition & thickness, etc. Lead lined walls are generally not needed due to the pedCAT®, InReach®, and LineUP® being self-shielded.
+Your purchase of any of our systems includes a room survey and evaluation by a qualified medical physicist.

 The pedCAT® is approved by the FDA to scan the foot & ankle region only.
-The InReach system can scan upper and lower extremities.
+The InReach® and LineUP® systems can scan upper and lower extremities.

 In general, healthcare companies do reimburse specialists for cone beam CT scans taken at the point-of-care.

 The most common CPT code used to bill for pedCAT scans is 73700 - CT lower extremity w/o contrast.

 The most common CPT code used to bill for InReach scans is 73200 - CT upper extremity w/o contrast.

 Other CPT codes that may be applicable are:

 The effective dose to the patient ranges between 2 - 6 micro Sieverts for a pedCAT®, InReach®, or LineUP® scan.
 To put this in perspective, the average American is exposed to about 8 micro Sieverts of background radiation in a day.

 The pedCAT® and LineUP® systems have a weight limit of 400 lbs.
 The LineUP® multi-extremity chair for upper extremity scanning has a weight limit of 400 lbs.
 The LineUP® bench for non-weight bearing lower extremity scanning has a weight limit of 300 lbs.
 The InReach® is a non-weight bearing system and as such does not have a weight limit.

 The LineUP® system does allow for scanning the elbow when it is bent.